Ovid/zen-of-test-suites/README.md

 And in another test file, the same thing ...

 Put that in its own test function and wrap those attribute tests in a loop.
-If this patter is repeated in different test files, put it in a custom test
+If this pattern is repeated in different test files, put it in a custom test
 library:

     sub test_fetching_by_id {